Diego7269/Diego7269/README.md

 - 👋 Hi, I’m @Diego7269
-- 👀 I’m interested in learnign becoming a better coder to eventually become a full stack software engineer.
+- 👀 I’m interested in learning becoming a better coder to eventually become a full stack software engineer.
 - 🌱 I’m currently a cs student at UCI learning Python.
 - 💞️ I’m looking to collaborate on many projects that will halp me learn new things.
 - 📫 How to reach me corteztd@uci.edu